Crissium/filibre/README.md

 Or you can build it yourself with qmake6.

-We are provide a Windows Installer as well.
+We provide a Windows Installer as well.

 # Contributing